Legislative Updates

 Patron: Rip Sullivan (Member, Virginia House of Delegates – District 48)

-Current Status: Passed both chambers; included in 2026 public safety legislation package
+Current Status: Passed both chambers; enacted as part of 2026 public safety legislation

 Summary